 I receive 5 cents worth of notification from my banks, health institution, club groups, even at church whenever there is a change or shift in agenda.
 So the Nigerian government delegates in South Africa neglected the core aspect of communication in Service delivery and ignorantly allowed thousands of Nigerians to be exposed to more humiliations.

-I do not agree that 5 cents of communication is not affordable by an institution that pays more than half a billion to procure the so called immigration policy services for citizens abroad.
+I do not agree that 5 cents of communication are not affordable by an institution that pays more than half a billion to procure the so-called immigration policy services for citizens abroad.

-So what is Nigeria’s problem and why is it that one of the so called wealthy African country has failed to care for its citizens?
+So what is Nigeria’s problem and why is it that one of the so-called wealthy African countries has failed to care for its citizens?

-My theory, embezzlement and a faulty system that sees the mere masses as lower classed people in a society that embraces the rich and ridicules the poor and the under privileged.
-The likes of these delegates would rather pass the Nigerian list of needy citizens list to impress the South African government with self proclaimed accolades of projects that never gets implemented or promises that shows us as a strong nation.
-Whilst we are broken, and wounded by the very government that was voted to empower and build its people.
+The likes of these delegates would rather pass the Nigerian list of needy citizens to impress the South African government with self-proclaimed accolades of projects that never get implemented or promises that show us as a strong nation.
+Whilst we are broken, and wounded by the very government that was voted to empower to build its people.

-It was a sad exercise, the video and a statement was submitted to the human rights commission, Nigerian Consulates , Human rights watch, Organization of African Unity, International organization for migration, ADRF , International consortium for Nigerian nationals.
-There were no replies from the consulate nor a piece of information for citizens till date.
+It was a sad exercise, the video and a statement was submitted to the human rights commission in South Africa, SAPS command office, The South African Presidency, Nigerian Consulates, Human rights watch, Organization of African Unity, International organization for migration, ADRF, International consortium for Nigerian nationals.
+The South African arm responded and updated on how the issue would be mitigated and avoid further humiliation of foreign nationals.
+There were no replies from the consulate nor a piece of information for citizens to date.